MikeMasiello/osTicket-Prereqs/README.md

 Extract and copy “upload” folder to c:\inetpub\wwwroot Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”

+Reload IIS
-Reload IIS (Open IIS, Stop and Start the server)
+(Open IIS, Stop and Start the server)
 Go to sites -> Default -> osTicket
 On the right, click “Browse *:80”
+Note that some extensions are not enabled
+Go back to IIS, sites -> Default -> osTicket Double-click PHP Manager
+Click “Enable or disable an extension”
+Enable: php_imap.dll
+Enable: php_intl.dll
+Enable: php_opcache.dll
+Refresh the osTicket site in your browse, observe the changes